mhorga/mhorga.github.io/_posts/2016-09-24-using-metalkit-part-17.markdown

 title: Using MetalKit part 17
 layout: post
 ---
-I am writing this article for three reasons: first, I am working on updating all the `Metal` code to `Swift 3` and then moving the tutorials to a new home with a nicer design and a proper domain name; second, I wanted to show you a different way than subclassing `MTKView`, that is, using the `MTKViewDelegate`.
+I am writing this article for three reasons: first, to tell you that I am working on updating all the `Metal` code to `Swift 3` and then moving the tutorials to a new home with a nicer design and a proper domain name; second, I wanted to show you a different way to work with `MetalKit` other than subclassing `MTKView`, that is, using the `MTKViewDelegate`.
 And third, I wanted to answer one of our readers' question about how to draw wireframes.

 Let's start by using the code from Part 4 which is an Xcode project and turn it into a playground this time.
 This is going to be a shockingly short tutorial but all you have to do is add the following line right before encoding the draw command: